You are here

 - Ask permission to use the names of your resource people when contacting others.
 Use the name only if permission is granted.

-Connect with your contact people by telephone or email.
-Tell them you are interested in their careers and would like to set up an appointment to talk with them for 15-20 minutes.
+- Call or email your potential informational interview contacts.
+Tell them you are interested in their careers and would like to arrange appointments to talk with them for 15-20 minutes.